 Saturday, July 16, 2011

-ELECTION POSTERS THAT SHOW A REAL DEMOCRACY
+ELECTION POSTERS IN A REAL DEMOCRACY

-The main parties present their candidates (farther along rue Nationale).
+Main parties present their candidates (farther along rue Nationale).

 • Voting is on Sunday.